haraldujc/pyladder/README.md

 The input node list could represent a list of electronic parts and the output could then be used to create an circuit board etch where the requirement is that the connecting line segments cannot cross, for obvious reasons.

+Note: All examples below require installation of the pyladder package via:

+    pip install pyladder

 ## Calling and usage convention 1

 A python dictionary describing the ladder as follows: